jamesmh/coravel/Docs/Scheduler.md

-**_Note: I plan on overhauling the scheduling piece of Coravel very soon.
-It was a proof of concept (the first feature of Coravel) created to see if others were interested in such a project.
-The response has been very positive - so I will be implementing additional features and fixing issues with the current design (distributed abilities, fixing concurrency issues, etc.) which probably means breaking changes.
-Please use with this in mind ;)_**

 # Task Scheduling

 Usually, you have to configure a cron job or a task via Windows Task Scheduler to get a single or multiple re-occurring tasks to run.
 With Coravel you can setup all your scheduled tasks in one place!
 And it's super easy to use!